abx393/HeatMap/README.md

-Check out the [web app repository](https://github.com/abhaybd/Hack20-Webapp) and the [integrated repository](https://github.com/abhaybd/DawgMaps) with the latest versions of the native app or web app.
+Check out the [web app repository](https://github.com/abhaybd/Hack20-Webapp) and the [integrated repository](https://github.com/abhaybd/DawgMaps) with the latest versions of both the native app and web app.
 Any further development will ocurr in the latter repository.

 This project was submitted to the Hack-20 hackathon on August 15-16, 2020.